xpufx/reddit-comments-overkill/README.md

 # Reddit Comment Overkill

-A powerful userscript that automatically deletes all your Reddit comments across multiple sort types while being respectful of Reddit's rate limits.
+A browser userscript that automatically deletes all your Reddit comments across multiple sort types while conservatively adhering to Reddit's rate limits.

-**WARNING**
+## **WARNING**
-- Coded using LLMs and tested manually.
+- ** AI coding using LLM Agents

 ## What It Does